Merit Network: Creating a facilities based network, adding new services: 2003 to the present

 In May 2019, Merit Network, in partnership with Michigan State University's Quello Center and the D.C.-based Measurement Lab, launched a pilot for the Michigan Moonshot broadband data collection project.
 Three school districts, representing more than 6,000 students, were chosen.
 The data for this project consisted of three databases linked by a unique de-identified participant ID; including a paper survey completed by all students age 13 and older, student records (i.e., M-STEP scores) that were de-identified and results of an Internet speed test that students completed on a website using any device they used to complete homework.

-Armed with an accurate picture of Michigan's connectivity, barriers to broadband network deployment in rural communities could be reduced through a combination of techniques.
+Armed with an accurate picture of Michigan's connectivity, blockers to broadband network deployment in rural communities could be reduced through a combination of techniques.
 Pilot project findings are expected to be released in late fall, 2019.

 On May 30, 2019, Merit hosted the Mackinac Policy Conference Session as part of the Michigan Moonshot initiative.
-President and CEO of Merit Network Joe Sawasky moderated a panel titled “Digital Inclusion: #FixTheDamnInternet for Michigan Students.”
-The panel featured state, regional, and national thought leaders, including: Dr. Johannes Bauer, Quello chair for media and information policy and chairman of the department of media and information at Michigan State University, Lt.
+President and CEO of Merit Network Joe Sawasky moderated a panel that featured state, regional, and national thought leaders, including: Dr. Johannes Bauer, Quello chair for media and information policy and chairman of the department of media and information at Michigan State University, Lt.
 Governor Garlin Gilchrist II, and Marc Hudson, founder and CEO of Rocket Fiber.

 In October 2019, Merit's president and CEO, Joe Sawasky, joined Former FCC Commissioner, Mignon Clyburn, Jonathan Sallet, senior fellow at the Benton Institute, Larra Clark, deputy director at the American Library Association Public Policy and Luis Wong, CEO of the California K-12 High Speed Network for a panel discussion, Broadband for All in the 2020s at the 2019 SHLB Coalition’s Anchor NETS conference.

 In 2019, Jonathan Sallet, Senior Fellow for the Benton Institute for Broadband & Society, published Broadband for America’s Future: A Vision for the 2020s.
 The purpose of this document is to collect, combine, and contribute to a national broadband agenda for the next decade.
 As the most transformative technology of our generation, broadband delivers new opportunities and strengthens communities.
 The Benton Institute upholds a commitment to changing lives and advancing society through high-performance broadband connection, which will bring remarkable economic, social, cultural, and personal benefits.

 In 2019, Merit's Chief Information Security Officer role grew into an executive position, overseeing the Michigan Cyber Range and Merit's security division.
 Kevin Hayes has served as Merit's CISO since 2018.

 In 2019, Merit Network partnered with MISEN (Michigan Statewide Educational Network) and MAISA (Michigan Association of Intermediate School Administrators) to develop Essential Cybersecurity Practices for K12.
 This guide translates the CIS Top 20 Security Controls into achievable actions that school IT staff can accomplish.

 On October 19, 2019, Merit Network relocated from 1000 Oakbrook Drive in Ann Arbor, MI to 880 Technology Drive, Suite B, Ann Arbor, MI 48108.
 The 880 building provides a collaborative space with increased community access, including additional space available for rent by outside organizations.